Overcoming Drug Addiction

 Self-help for drug abuse and drug addiction

-Urge Surfing: Relapse Prevention – Guide to urge surfing, a powerful relapse prevention strategy for people recovering from alcohol and drug addiction.
-(Dr. Chris Walsh)
+Coping with Cravings and Urges to Drink – Guide to coping techniques including urge surfing, a powerful relapse prevention strategy for people recovering from alcohol and drug addiction.
+(National Institute on Alcohol Abuse and Alcoholism)

-Recovery Strategies and Coping Skills – Self-help tips for avoiding high-risk situations, learning to relax, and changing your life.
+The Tools of Recovery from Addiction – Self-help tips for avoiding high-risk situations, learning to relax, and changing your life.
 (Addictions and Recovery)

 Finding drug treatment and help in the U.S.

 Substance Abuse Treatment Facility Locator – An online resource for finding private and public drug and alcohol treatment facilities by location.
-(U.S. Department of Health and Human Services)
+(SAMHSA)

 Which Treatment Should I Pursue? – Tips for what types of drug treatments to pursue, based on the severity of your addiction and your readiness for change.
 (HBO.com)